Considering Best Practices for Chaos Engineering in Google Cloud - Practical Application of Fault Injection

 environmental preparation

-Let's set up the following tools that we will use this time.
+Let's set up the following tools that we'll be using.

 • gcloud